-Betamethasone sodium phosphate/betamethasone acetate (Injection)
+Betamethasone sodium phosphate/betamethasone acetate (By injection)

 Betamethasone Acetate (bay-ta-METH-a-sone AS-e-tate), Betamethasone Sodium Phosphate (bay-ta-METH-a-sone SOE-dee-um FOS-fate)